gramian/numerical-schemer.xyz/_posts/2022-06-12-matrico-utils.md

 ### List Functions
 Rarely, one needs to extract a part of list between two indices, similar to the non-standard but prevalent `subvector` for vectors.
-However, there is a specific use for this un-schemy function (due to the indexing of a list).
+However, there is a specific use for this un-schemy (due to the indexing of a list) function.
 Furthermore, heuristically it turned out using folding via (`foldr`) instead of `append` to append an element to a list is more memory efficient, thus a fold-based append variant is supplied.